Zavitar97/PDF.Encrypt/README.md

 ```
 # PDFGuardian
-This is a straightforward Java command-line tool developed by the LeonteqSecurity team for encrypting PDF files using the Apache PDFBox library.
+This is a straightforward Java command-line tool developed for encrypting PDF files using the Apache PDFBox library.
 It enables you to protect your PDF documents with a password and specify the encryption key length.
 ![Project Image](./snapShot/help.png)

 ## Usage